If you want to learn how to make stickers with Cricut, you’ve come to the right place!

 - A cutting machine.
 For this tutorial, I’ll be cutting with a Silhouette Cameo 3 (full review here: www.cutcutcraft.com/silhouette-cameo-3-review).

 - Design software.
 I’ll be using Silhouette Studio, but Cricut Design Space or your software of choice will work, too as long as it has a Print Then Cut feature.

 - An inkjet printer.
 For the custom stickers we’re making today, you’ll need to use printable vinyl and a color inkjet printer.
 (If you only have black & white, you’ll have to make black and white stickers, like that dinosaur up there.)
 This is my favorite.

 - Printable vinyl.
 I’ll be using Expressions Vinyl Inkjet Printable Vinyl in this tutorial.
 It comes in 8.5″x11″ sheets to easily fit in a regular desktop inkjet printer.
 You can also use Cricut Sticker paper available here.

 - Clear vinyl laminate. (optional) Regular printable vinyl is rated to last one year (outdoors) without a laminate.
 With a clear vinyl laminate, that outdoor durability extends to 4 or 5 years!
 I recommend these pre-cut sheets of Oraguard 210 Economy Vinyl Laminate, so you don’t have to buy a whole roll.

 - Application tool.
 This is a hard, straight edge for helping burnish vinyl, sealing it into place.
 A plastic scraper, or something like an old credit card, will work.

-If you don’t have a cutting machine and aren’t sure what a Silhouette Cameo 3 is or how to use one, I have a complete guide that quickly explains exactly what they are and how they can be used to cut vinyl, paper, and other materials.
+If you don’t have a cutting machine and aren’t sure what exactly they are or how to use one, I have a complete guide to die cutting that quickly explains exactly what they are and how they can be used to cut vinyl, paper, and other materials.